uvulab/easy-vqa-counting/README.md

 - Concatenation.
 - Multiplication (fastest method to converge).

 In addition, when we combined any of the previous method with the Gated Tanh Units the performance and convergence were improved.
-In the class train.py, the method for fusion is defined as
+In the class train.py, you can select the method for fusion you want.
+The code looks like:

 ```python
 model_functions = {